arnavmehta198-cmyk/flashcard-app/README.md

 - **→ or C** - Mark as correct
 - **← or W** - Mark as wrong

+## Advanced Features

+- **Adaptive Learning** - Spaced repetition algorithm adapts to your performance
+- **Visual Learning** - Graphs, charts, and animations throughout the interface
+- **Audio Recording** - Built-in microphone recording with Web Audio API
+- **Multiple Test Formats** - Choose from multiple choice, writing, or matching games
+- **Smart Import** - Import from CSV, URLs, or shared links
+- **Deck Organization** - Group and filter cards by subject or difficulty

 ## Technical Details

-- Pure HTML, CSS, JavaScript (no dependencies)
+- Pure HTML, CSS, JavaScript (no external dependencies)
-- localStorage for data persistence
+- localStorage for data persistence and offline access
+- Web Audio API for recording and playback
+- Canvas API for performance charts
-- Responsive design
+- Responsive design for mobile, tablet, and desktop
-- Offline-capable
+- Fully offline-capable Progressive Web App

 ## Browser Support